Reviving the Medicare Plan Search and Enroll Experience

 The Challenge

-The process of shopping for and enrolling in a Medicare plan is an intimidating journey due to the importance of the beneficiary's decision which affects their health and drug coverage — but also due to the incredible amount of data about options and services that flood Medicare beneficiaries every year.
-Compounding this overwhelming time for millions of Americans is the fact that the legacy app used to sign up for healthcare was not easy to parse or navigate and was not even responsive.
-We knew this to be true from user surveys, usability testing, and meeting with customer service representatives.
+The process of shopping for, and enrolling in, a Medicare plan is an intimidating journey due to the weight of the beneficiary's decision which affects their health and drug coverage — but also due to the incredible amount of info about options and services that flood Medicare beneficiaries every year.

 A screenshot of the legacy tool's Plan Results page